Inverse Frequency Sound format

 frequency = 1193181 / value

 These word values are written directly to PIT Channel 2.
-The PC Speaker is updated at a rate of 140 Hz, so each word value is around 1/140th of a second of tone.
+The PC Speaker is updated at a rate of usually 140 Hz, so each word value is around 1/140th of a second of tone.
 Most files contain a few seconds of sound.
 The value $FFFF signals the end of a sound and most values are between the range $0100-$5000. $0000 is silence and will cause the PC Speaker to be turned off.

 Later games use a similar format for PC sounds, where the sound data is in bytes with values of 0-255.
 Multiplying those byte values by 60 basically converts them to word values that can be written directly to PIT Channel 2.
-The loss of fine-tuning can probably be attrbuted to the lesser role of PC sounds in the AudioT Format, which has a totally different way of reading the sounds, and also contains AdLib sound effects and music.
+The loss of fine-tuning can probably be attributed to the lesser role of PC sounds in the AudioT Format, which has a totally different way of reading the sounds, and also contains AdLib sound effects and music.